oauth-wg/oauth-selective-disclosure-jwt/main.md

 An SD-JWT is a JWT that MUST be signed using the issuer's private key.
-The payload of an SD-JWT MUST contain the `sd_digests` and `hash_alg` claims described in the following sections, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+The payload of an SD-JWT MUST contain the `sd_digests` and `hash_alg` claims described in the following, and MAY contain a holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.